elvendor/imgjss/README.md

 ```

 ## Roadmap
-- Avoid images extensions by looking for a file on given path (maybe not good idea)
+- [ ] Avoid images extensions by looking for a file on given path (probably not a good idea)
-- Setting default js, css, img paths
+- [ ] Setting default js, css, img paths
-- ~~Ability to use external assets as well~~
+- [x] Ability to use external assets as well
-- Cover with tests
+- [ ] Cover with tests

 ## Licence
 [Imgjss](https://github.com/elvendor/imgjss) is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).